 Educational Curriculum Tours

-Each year, all Los Altos third-graders and fourth-graders attending Los Altos School District public schools and private schools are invited to participate in three-hour morning theme days held at the Los Altos History Museum.
+Each year, all public and private schools serving third- and fourth-graders (and home-schoolers) living in Los Altos & Los Altos Hills are invited to participate in three-hour morning theme days held at the Los Altos History Museum.
 The curriculum for both field trips is especially designed to be age-appropriate for elementary school children and carefully aligned to the California History Social Studies Standards.
 Lessons are taught by credentialed teachers and history museum-trained docents.
+The tours are free, thanks to the generous support of local donors.

 32nd Annual Margaret Thompson Historical Essay Contest